esmini/esmini/Hello-World_coding-example/README.md

 ```
 target_link_libraries(${TARGET} esminiLib libprotobuf open_simulation_interface_pic)
 ```
+**Note:**
-**Note:** Replace foldername "v10" with linux or mac depending on your platform.
+ - Replace foldername "v10" with linux or mac depending on your platform.
+ - If linking with custom applications or libraries: OSI and Google Protobuf versions needs to be consistent (at least major version nr), also with the versions used in esmini (see [here](https://github.com/esmini/esmini#osi-support)).

 Then run ``` cmake .. ``` from the build folder to apply the changes in CMakeFiles.cxx.